Ceramic Dictionary

 es: FAYENZA

-Faience is the French name for the Majolica method of decorating ceramic.
+Faience is the French name for the Majolica method of decorating pottery.
 It developed in France at the end of the 16th century in Quimper in Brittany and which today has a museum that covers this specialty.

 This method was brought to Europe by the Arabs to their kingdom in Spain and at first it was made for their nobility in the kingdom of Granada, but it soon became an important export and was shipped to Italy, France, Holland and England.